limkokhole/blogspot-downloader/README.md

 # blogspot downloader

 This python script download all posts from blogspot and convert into epub or pdf.
+Not only blogspot, if that webpage contains rss feed, such as wordpress, then it able to download too.
+And I already make it able to download wordpress rss correctly.

 ## Why ?